FAQ

 @ignore can only be used in the root node of @file trees.
 It tells Leo to ignore the tree.

 The @ignore directive can not be used elsewhere in @file trees because of the way Leo recreates outlines from external files.
 This is an absolutely crucial restriction and will never go away.
-For a few more details, see Leo 4.0: Eliminating error ‘recovery’ in History of Leo.
+For details, see the entry for 2003 in the History of Leo.

 There are several workaround, as shown in LeoPy.leo: